nathanbillis/nt-training/README.md

 ### Key Idea
 Training is given to a person (or people) through training sessions, where another person is designated trainer.
 Anyone can be a trainer, but training sessions can only be added by authorised users.
+## Creating Menu Items
+In order to create items in the Menu you'll need to make a new Page Icon type in the Admin Settings.
+This will add it to the menu bar at the top of the page.

 # Running locally